 All artwork are handled individually, there is no extra discounts on scanning services.

-We use a calibrated lighting setup when capturing an image of your artwork.
-Then we bring the image to the computer were we then color match and correct for optimal color.
+We use a calibrated lighting setup when capturing an image of your artwork or objects.
+Then we bring the image to the computer were we then color match and correct for optimal colour.

 A proof print on luster photo paper 8×10” of your scanned artwork can be purchased for an additional $17.50

 You can bring your artwork in person to our Burnaby location or mailed.
 Please allow five business days after receiving your artwork.
 We strongly recommend insuring your artwork before sending it.